 What is CREAM Finance?

 CREAM Finance is a DeFi ecosystem focused on providing lending, exchange, payment, and asset tokenization services.
-Created as a fork of Compound Finance, it also claims to operate a permissionless and open-source protocol so any other internet participant can be a part of the development of the network, instead of just using it or locking up funds in smart contracts for staking rewards.
+It also claims to operate a permissionless and open-source protocol so any other internet participant can be a part of the development of the network, instead of just using it or locking up funds in smart contracts for staking rewards.

 Financial inclusion is among the team’s primary goals.
 And the objective is to be able to achieve it without compromising the safety and security of each user and their assets.